Google plans start-up centre in London's East End

 The move supports British Prime Minister David Cameron's ambition, announced in November 2010, for London's East End to become a technology centre to rival California's Silicon Valley.

-The plan was backed by a host of technology companies, including Google, Vodafone (VOD.L), Facebook and Intel (INTC.O).
+The plan was backed by a host of technology companies, including Google, Vodafone, Facebook and Intel.

 Google, which will retain its central London offices, said the centre would be the first initiative of its kind for the company anywhere in the world.